FIFA World Cup Trophy: New trophy

 A replacement trophy was commissioned by FIFA for the 1974 World Cup.
 Fifty-three submissions were received from sculptors in seven countries.
 Italian artist Silvio Gazzaniga was awarded the commission.
-The trophy stands 36.5 cm tall and is made using 5.0 kg of 18 karat (75%) gold, worth approximately US$407,725 as of 25-AUG-2025.
-Its base is 13 cm in diameter containing two layers of malachite which adds another 1.175 kg to the total weight.
-Chemist Sir Martyn Poliakoff claims that the trophy is hollow, because if it were solid gold, the trophy would weigh 70–80 kg and would be too heavy to lift; the trophy's original manufacturer has confirmed its hollowness.
+The trophy stands 36.8 cm tall and is made of 18 karat gold.
+Its base is 13 cm in diameter containing two layers of malachite, with the trophy weighing 6.175 kg in total.

 Produced by GDE Bertoni in Paderno Dugnano, it depicts two human figures holding up the Earth.
 Gazzaniga described the trophy thus, "The lines spring out from the base, rising in spirals, stretching out to receive the world.
 From the remarkable dynamic tensions of the compact body of the sculpture rise the figures of two athletes at the stirring moment of victory".

-The Cup used to be kept by the winning team until the final draw of the next tournament, but that is no longer the case.
-Instead the winners of the tournament receive a bronze replica which is gold-plated rather than solid gold.
-Likewise, three-time winners keep the replica instead of the original cup.
-Germany became the first nation to win the new trophy for the third time when they won the 2014 FIFA World Cup, and Argentina became the second nation following their third win in Qatar at the 2022 FIFA World Cup.
+The technique used to make it is called lost wax casting.

 The trophy has the engraving "FIFA World Cup" on its base.
 After the 1994 FIFA World Cup, a plate was added to the bottom side of the trophy where the names of winning countries are engraved, names therefore not visible when the trophy is standing upright.
 The inscriptions state the year in figures and the name of the winning nation in its national language – for example, "1974 Deutschland or "1994 Brasil.
 In 2010, the name of the winning nation was engraved as "2010 Spain" in English, not in Spanish.
 This was corrected in the new plate made after the 2018 World Cup.
 As of 2022, twelve winners have been engraved on the base.
 The plate is replaced each World Cup cycle and the names of the trophy winners are rearranged into a spiral to accommodate future winners.

+In 2010, chemist Sir Martyn Poliakoff claimed that the trophy must be hollow, because if it were solid gold it would weigh 70–80 kg and be too heavy to lift; the trophy's original manufacturer has since confirmed its hollowness.
+The trophy has received a new layer of gold plating, while its green malachite bands have been repaired on several occasions.

-The original trophy is now permanently kept at the FIFA World Football Museum in Zürich, Switzerland.
+The FIFA World Cup Original Trophy is now permanently kept at the FIFA World Football Museum in Zürich, Switzerland.
 It leaves there only when it goes on its FIFA World Cup Trophy Tour.
 It is present at the Final draw for the next World Cup, and on the pitch at the World Cup opening game and Final.
 The FIFA World Cup Trophy Tour was inaugurated for the 2006 FIFA World Cup competition.